 Deep Convolutional Neural Networks

-Recently, deep learning methods have shown great success in various computer vision tasks, including conventional tasks (e.g. object recognition [42], object detection [10, 21], and image classification [34, 11], etc.) and higher level tasks (e.g. image captioning [1], saliency detection [31], style recognition [9, 15] and photo aesthetics assessment [22, 24, 38, 27, 14], etc.).
-Most of the existing methods transform input images via cropping, scaling, and padding to accommodate the deep neural network architecture requirement, which compromise the network performance as discussed in section 1.
+Recently, deep learning methods have shown great successes in various computer vision tasks, including conventional tasks in object recognition [42], object detection [10, 21], and image classification [34, 11] as well as contemporary tasks in image captioning [1], saliency detection [31], style recognition [9, 15] and photo aesthetics assessment [22, 24, 38, 27, 14].
+Most existing deep learning methods transform input images via cropping, scaling, and padding to accommodate the deep neural network architecture requirement in fixed size input which would compromise the network performance as we have discussed previously.

-Recently, [10] and [27] construct adaptive spatial pooling layers trying to alleviate the fixed-size restriction.
-Theoretically, these network structures can be trained with standard back-propagation, regardless of the input image size.
-But in practice, the GPU implementations are preferably run on fixed input size.
-Thus they mimic the varied input sizes by using multiple fixed-size inputs which are scaled from original images.
-It is apparently far from arbitrary size input.
-Moreover, they still learn from transformed images, which compensate the network performance, as discussed in section 1.
+Recently, new strategies to construct adaptive spatial pooling layers have been proposed to alleviate the fixed-size restriction [10] [27].
+In theory, these network structures can be trained with standard back-propagation, regardless of the input image size.
+In practice, the GPU implementations of deep learning are preferably run on fixed input size.
+The recent research [10] [27] mimic the variable input sizes by using multiple fixed-size inputs which are obtained by scaling from original images.
+It is apparently still far from arbitrary size input.
+Moreover, the learning is still from transformed images, which inherently compromise the performance of the deep learning networks.

-Other methods propose dedicated network architectures.
-[22] developed a double-column deep convolutional neural network to support heterogeneous inputs, i.e., global and local views.
-The global view is represented by padded or wrapped image, and the local view is represented by randomly cropped single patch.
-This work was further improved in [24], where a deep multi-patch aggregation network was developed (DMA-Net) to simultaneously take multiple random cropped patches as input.
-This network shows promising results.
-However, these orderless bag of patches cannot represent image layout, which result in the heuristic information missing.
-Moreover, to ensure that most of the information will be fed into the network, they randomly select 50 groups of patches for each of the image, and train them for 50 epochs, which turns out very low training efficiency.
+Others have proposed dedicated network architectures.
+A double-column deep convolutional neural network was developed in [22] to support heterogeneous inputs with both global and local views.
+The global view is represented by padded or wrapped image while the local view is represented by randomly cropped single patch.
+This work was further improved in [24], where a deep multi-patch aggregation network was developed (DMA-Net) to take multiple randomly cropped patches as input.
+This network have shown some promising results.
+However, these random order of bag of patches is unable to capture image layout information, which is crucial in image aesthetics assessment.
+Furthermore, to ensure that most of the information will be captured by the network, this scheme uses large number of randomly selected groups of patches for each image, and trains them for 50 epochs, resulting in very low training efficiency.

 Image Layout Representation

-To represent holistic image layout, previous works [20, 30, 32, 40, 44] are dominantly model image composition by approximating some simple traditional photography composition guidelines, such as visual balance, rule of thirds, golden ratio, diagonal dominance, etc. However, these simple guidance-based descriptors are not optimal for the task of photo aesthetics.
-Because they cannot represent complicated image layout specifically.
+To represent holistic image layout, existing works [20, 30, 32, 40, 44] adopt dominantly the model of image composition by approximating some simple traditional photography composition guidelines, such as visual balance, rule of thirds, golden ratio, and diagonal dominance.
+However, these heuristic guidance-based descriptors cannot capture the intrinsic of photo aesthetics in terms of image layout.

-Attribute-graph, which has long been used by the vision community ro represent structured groups of objects [8, 25, 13, 35], shows promising results in representing complicated image layout.
-[19] considers the spatial relationship between a pair of objects, while they do not account for the overall geometrical layout of all the objects and the object characteristics.
-[41] maintains spatial relationships but do not consider background information and object attributes.
-[18] considers both objects and their interrelations, but do not model the background holistically.
-[4] perform image ranking by constructing triangular object structures with attribute features.
-However, they fail to take into account other important aspects such as the global scene context.
+Attribute-graph, which has long been used by the vision community to represent structured groups of objects [8, 25, 13, 35], shows promising results in representing complicated image layout.
+The spatial relationship between a pair of objects was considered in [19] even though the overall geometrical layout of all the objects and the object characteristics cannot be accounted for with this method.
+The scheme reported in [41] was able to maintain spatial relationships among objects but related background information and object attributes were not addressed.
+The scheme reported in [18] considers both objects and their interrelations, but have not been integrated with the holistic background modeling.
+The scheme in [4] performs image aesthetics ranking by constructing the triangular object structures with attribute features.
+However, this scheme lacks of proper account for the global scene context.